Skip to main content

 What is an Offer?

-An offer is a binding commitment to trade points at a specific price with collateral backing.
+An offer is a binding commitment to trade points at a specific price with optional or required USDC collateral backing, depending on the market configuration.
 Example: “I’ll sell you 500 of my points for 50 USDC, and I’m putting up 50 USDC as collateral to guarantee this deal.”
-Of course we are not limited to using collateral as a guarantee, we can use offchain agreements (legal contracts) or credit scores as well, this is totally up to the discretion of the seller.

 Collateral